palantir/foundry-platform-python/docs/v2/Streams/Stream.md

 partitions_count = 1
 # Optional[PreviewMode] | Enables the use of preview functionality.
 preview = None
-# Optional[Union[StreamSchema, StreamSchemaDict]] | The Foundry schema to apply to the new stream.
+# Optional[StreamSchema] | The Foundry schema to apply to the new stream.
 If omitted, the schema of the existing stream on the branch will be used.
 schema = None
 # Optional[StreamType] | A conceptual representation of the expected shape of the data for a stream.
 HIGH_THROUGHPUT and LOW_LATENCY are not compatible with each other.
 Defaults to LOW_LATENCY.
 If omitted, the stream type of the existing stream on the branch will be used.
 stream_type = "LOW_LATENCY"